technicalfiddles/technicalfiddles.github.io/searching/searching.md

 		Elseif search key == root value
 			return root

 Some trees have more than one value in each node.
-B-Trees can contain multiple data items in a node and can also link to four children.
+B-Trees can contain multiple data items in a node and can link to multiple children.

 Searching these trees is still quite easy.